jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 Good problem solvers always believe step 3 is the issue.
 In this case, it's a simple matter of learning more.
 Less skilled problem solvers believe step 4 is the root cause of their difficulties.
 In this instance, they simply believe they have limited problem-solving skills.

-This is fixed versus growth mindset and it makes a huge difference in the effort you put forth and belief you have in yourself to make use of this step by step process.
-These two mindsets make a big difference in your learning because, at its core, learning is problem solving.
+This is a fixed versus growth mindset and it makes a huge difference in the effort you put forth and the belief you have in yourself to make use of this step-by-step process.
+These two mindsets make a big difference in your learning because, at its core, learning is problem-solving.

 Let's dig deeper into the 4 steps.
 In this way, you can better see how to apply them to your learning journey.

-{% include widgets/toc.html heading="The 4 Step Problem-Solving Process" list-items="Step 1: What's the problem?, Step 2: What do you need to know?, Step 3: What do you already know?, Step 4: What's the relationship between the two?" list-ids="step-1-whats-the-problem, step-2-what-do-you-need-to-know, step-3-what-do-you-already-know, step-4-whats-the-relationship-between-the-two" %}

 ## Step 1: What's the problem?